Melatonin has an impressive resume. This hard-working hormone helps almost all the tissues and organs in your body do their jobs. (1)

 Melatonin supports your immune system function.
-This may help you fight parasitic infections, as well as viral and bacterial infections.
-(43)
+This may help you fight parasitic infections, as well as pathogenic and bacterial infections.
+(41)

-For additional parasite defense, you can take parasite-killing herbs and Mimosa pudica seed to help you purge the critters.
+For additional parasite defense, you can take herbs to help you purge the critters.

 Melatonin Supports Your Heart, Blood Sugar, and Weight